diegodoumecq/joymap/README.md

 # JOYMAP

-A Javascript Gamepad API wrapper of the much needed but seriously underpowered browser Gamepad API (https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API)
+A Javascript Gamepad browser API wrapper

+For the simple cases use [the browser API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API).
+Otherwise, continue reading

 ### How to install